agraham/PRISM_rtd/docs/teamlead.rst

   * Click on *Time Filter* at the top and select *Survey Date*, *On*, and today's date
   * Click on the Survey name in the Search results

-- The list of segment you visited will be at the top of the Survey report
+- The list of Observations (by Segment) you visited will be at the top of the Survey report
-- Right click on a Segment and *Open in a new window*
+- Right click on an Observation and *Open in a new window*
 - The Observation report for the Segment selected will open in a new window
 - Review all the data in the report to make sure it is correct and nothing is missing
 - To add/edit data for the **Observation** click on the *Edit* button at the top of the report